What is Fluted Glass

 Fluted glass has many advantages that make it a versatile choice for a variety of applications.
 Here are some key benefits:

-Fluted glass can be toughened to enhance its strength and resistance to impact, making it a safe and durable option for applications like shower doors and partitions.
+• Durability: Can be toughened for enhanced strength and impact resistance, making it safe and durable for uses like shower doors and partitions.

 Drawbacks of Fluted Glass